spsforks/SCons-scons-wiki/DownloadUnpack.md

 env.SharedLibrary(target="lua", source=extract)
 ```
 For each library a "download URL" function is used, which extracts with regular expressions the download URL from the project homepage.
 This function is called by the Download builder.
 The Download builder returns a filename, which is also used for the directoryname of the extracted data.
 The injection list of the Unpack builder can be created by the filenames and Python defaults path-join calls.
-After that the normale SCons C build process with [SharedLibrary](SharedLibrary) is started.
+After that the normale SCons C build process with `SharedLibrary()` is started.

 In my build processes I use a target / alias `library` which downloads, extracts and compiles all libraries that are needed by the project.
 The compiled libraries and their headers are stored in a subdirectory of the project `library/<name of the library>/<version of the library>`.
 With this process the update to a new library version is very easy, because it is full automated.
 For large libraries eg [Qt](https://qt-project.org/) or [Boost](https://www.boost.org) this automation is very helpfull.
 The Boost installation process uses by default the bJam / b2 compiler, which can be build by a bootstrap process, so for my Boost building process I call `env.Command` after the unpack call, so the bJam / b2 is build first and after that, the command runs the build process of the library.
 For other libraries (eg [LaPack](https://www.netlib.org/lapack/) or [HDF](https://www.hdfgroup.org/HDF5/)) I call [CMake](https://www.cmake.org/) from the command call, so SCons wraps only the library default build process.
-During the linking process of my project the SConstruct scripts scans the library installation directory and gets always the library with the latest / newest version (see [Distutils Version](https://docs.python.org/2/distutils/apiref.html#module-distutils.version)), so the project upgrade to a new library version is very fast.
+During the linking process of my project the SConstruct scripts scans the library installation directory and gets always the library with the latest / newest version (see [Distutils Version](https://docs.python.org/3/distutils/apiref.html#module-distutils.version)), so the project upgrade to a new library version is very fast.

-The source code of both builder can be downloaded here: [Unpack-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/Unpack.py) / [Download-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/URLDownload.py)
+The source code of both builder can be downloaded here: [Unpack-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/Unpack.py) / [Download-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/URLDownload.py) **NOTE: stale links**